-Models with built-in Bluetooth function provide Bluetooth antenna interface.
+Models with built-in Bluetooth function provide Bluetooth antenna interfaces.
 The module supports Bluetooth 5.0 (BR/EDR + BLE) specification, as well as GFSK, 8-DPSK, $\pi/4$ -DQPSK modulations.
-It supports following features:
+Supported characteristics include:

 - Up to 7-lane wireless connections.

 - Up to 3.5 Piconets simultaneously.

 - One SCO or eSCO connection.